 "I can vouch to anyone na Jonash could stand for the publication.
-Iyong passion, assertiveness, and willingness ng bagong Editor-in-Chief nandiyan.
-The LANCE is now on a better track," the former EIC assured.
+Iyong passion, assertiveness, and willingness ng bagong Editor-in-Chief nandiyan," the former EIC assured.

 He also said that he is confident with Dannug as he knew that he never settles for less.

 "In an agreement with one of the administrators of Letran, I have agreed to set aside courses in my program and instead take general courses.
 Siyempre ang effect is chasing what is no longer there," he said.

-The former Editor-in-Chief realized that he needs to pursue what really fulfills and excites him as things in the Colegio fell out of his control.
+The former Editor-in-Chief realized that he needs to pursue what fulfills and excites him as things in the Colegio fell out of his control.

 When asked on what he accomplished for the publication during his term, he said, "The evident aspiration that I had for the publication was to capitalize online.
 Nandoon na ang tao.
 The direction was to follow where our readers are.”